gannonprudhomme/Desktop-Control-Tablet/README.md

 - Change current audio output device
 - Live desktop performance(CPU, memory) display
 - Modular, which allows any practically any control-feature to be implemented and inserted
+- Wireless Smart Bulb control and synchronization with f.lux

 ## Set up and usage
 1) Install npm and nircmd on your PC